interserver/mailbaby-api-samples/openapi-client/scala-akka/docs/SendingApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = SendingApi("https://api.mailbaby.net")
-    val to: String = to_example // String | The Contact whom is the primary recipient of this email.
+    val to: SendMailTo =  // SendMailTo |

-    val from: String = from_example // String | The contact whom is the this email is from.
+    val from: String = from_example // String | The sender address.
+This is used as both the `From` header and the `Reply-To` header automatically.
+Must be a valid email address authorized for your mail order.

-    val subject: String = subject_example // String | The subject or title of the email
+    val subject: String = subject_example // String | The subject line of the email.

-    val body: String = body_example // String | The main email contents.
+    val body: String = body_example // String | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.

-    val id: Int = 56 // Int | Optional Order ID
+    val id: Long = 789 // Long | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`.

     val request = apiInstance.sendMail(to, from, subject, body, id) val response = apiInvoker.execute(request)